 - 1 Turn on the computer. - 2 Press the drive eject button (1) to open the drive.
-The tray slides out. - 3 Place a disc in the middle of the tray with the label side facing up until the disc clicks into place.
+The tray slides out. - 3 Place a disc in the middle of the tray with the label side facing up and gently push until the disc clicks into place.